 Waco – The Waco tribe, also spelled Hueco, is a division of the Tawakoni people, who originally lived on the Southern Plains of northeastern Texas.
 The Tawakoni were a band of the Wichita tribe.
 Today, many of their descendants are members of the federally recognized Wichita and Affiliated Tribes, headquartered in Anadarko, Oklahoma.

 Walapai – See Hualupai

 Washoe – An indigenous Native American people, the Washoe originally lived around Lake Tahoe and adjacent areas of the Great Basin.
-Semi-sedentary hunters and gatherers, their tribe name means “people from here.”
-Today, they are the federally recognized Washoe Tribe of Nevada and California with an approximate population of 2,000.
+Today, they are the federally recognized Washoe Tribe of Nevada and California, with an approximate population of 2,000.

 Wenatchee – See Yakama

-Wiyot – The Wiyot are original people of Northern California, where their surviving descendents still live today along with Wiyot descendents live together with Yurok, Hupa, Tolowa, and Mattole Indians on four rancheros.
-These California Indians have partial control over the rancherias and each tribe has its own government, laws, police, and other services.
+Wiyot – The Wiyot are the original people of Northern California, where their surviving descendants still live today, along with Wiyot descendants living together with Yurok, Hupa, Tolowa, and Mattole Indians on four rancheros.
+These California Indians have partial control over the rancherias, and each tribe has its government, laws, police, and other services.
 However, the US government still considers the Wiyots citizens and controls some of their decisions.
-Today, since the rancherias comprise Indians from several different tribes, they are ruled by tribal councils which represent all the ethnicities of each rancheros.
+Today, since the rancherias comprise Indians from several different tribes, they are ruled by tribal councils representing all the ethnicities of each rancheros.

 Wyandot/Huron – The Wyandot or Huron are an Iroquoian-speaking people of several bands whose ancestral lands were in southern Ontario, Canada.
 They later moved to Michigan, Ohio, Kansas, and Oklahoma.